monkeyraptor/math_operation/README.md

 # Math Operations
-*Some mathemathical functions in JavaScript*
+*Some mathematical functions in JavaScript*

 This is not overriding built-in Math method, just a custom function.